 - Bake for 13-15 minutes or until a toothpick inserted in the center of a muffin comes out clean.
 Allow to cool for 10 minutes in the pan.
 Remove and cool completely before serving.

 - Muffins stay fresh covered at room temperature for up to 2 days or in the refrigerator for up to 1 week.

-Make ahead tip: For longer storage, freeze muffins for up to 3 months.
+- Make Ahead Instructions: For longer storage, freeze muffins for up to 3 months.
 Allow to thaw on the counter or defrost in the microwave.

-- I usually prepare the muffins with 2 and 1/2 Tablespoons of coconut sugar.
+- Sugar: I usually prepare the muffins with 2 and 1/2 Tablespoons of coconut sugar.

-- For standard size muffins: Spoon the batter into liners, filling them all the way to the top.
+- Standard Size Muffins: Spoon the batter into liners, filling them all the way to the top.
 Top with a few oats, if desired.
 Bake for 5 minutes at 425°F (218°C) then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
 Bake for an additional 16-17 minutes or until a toothpick inserted in the center comes out clean.
 The total time the standard size muffins take in the oven is about 22-23 minutes, give or take.